Court restores lawsuit against North Carolina "ag-gag" law

 North Carolina was among about a half-dozen states passing laws targeting surreptitious recordings in agricultural settings.
 North Carolina's law extends to other types of businesses.

-Federal courts have struck down "ag-gag" in Utah and Idaho in the past year as violations of the U.S. Constitution's free speech guarantee.
+Federal courts have struck down so-called "ag-gag" laws in Utah and Idaho in the past year as violations of the U.S. Constitution's free speech guarantee.